 - 1.2 litres/ 2 pints hot vegetable, vegn stock (made with boiling water and 4 tsp bouillon powder or 2 stock cubes)

 - sea salt

 Peel and slice the carrots, celery and garlic.
-Peel and chop the onions.
+Peel and chop the onions and tomatoes.
 Place a large pan onto a medium heat and add the olive oil.
 Place all your chopped and sliced ingredients into the pan and stir with a wooden spoon.

 Cook for approximately 15 minutes until the carrots and the onion and garlic have turned golden.